w3c/wai-conformance-model-test/site/src/content/exhibits/containers/ceramic-vase.md

 ---
 title: Ceramic Vase
-description: A brown ceramic vase with a chip out of the rim.
+imageDescription: A brown ceramic vase with a chip out of the rim.
 image: "@/assets/images/exhibits/containers/michael-walter-mhtl3k7OmKs-unsplash.jpg"
 ---